kgateway-dev/kgateway/docs/content/operations/advanced/zero-downtime-gateway-rollout/_index.md

   ignoreHealthOnHostRemoval: true
 {{< /highlight >}}

-Some customers have noticed that the above active health check settings are too aggressive for their environment, with `Upstream` pings being issued every 2 seconds.
-If that is true for you and the health checks themselves generate excessive traffic, then consider less aggressive active health check settings, like these:
+In the previous example, `Upstream` pings are issued every 2 seconds.
+You might find that this active health check setting is too frequent and generates excessive traffic.
+If so, consider a health check with a longer interval, such as the following example.

 {{< highlight yaml "hl_lines=6-9" >}}
   # ----- Health Check (a.k.a. active health checks) -------